LukeSutor/CIS4914_Salads_ML/data/experiments/README.md

-# Experiment Data Collection – Find My Packet Capture Protocol
+# Experiment Data Collection – Packet Capture Protocol

-This document explains how to collect, organize, and share packet capture (pcap) files for all location-sharing experiments with Apple Find My, as performed in this project.
+This document explains how to collect, organize, and share packet capture (pcap) files for all location-sharing experiments with Apple Find My or Life360, as performed in this project.
 Follow these steps for any new experiment to guarantee consistent and reproducible results.

 ***